TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 *   post any Content that depicts any person under 18 years of age (or older in any other location in which 18 is not the minimum age of majority).
 *   post any Content for which you have not maintained written documentation sufficient to confirm that all subjects of your posts are, in fact, over 18 years of age (or older in any other location in which 18 is not the minimum age of majority).
 *   post any Content depicting child pornography, rape, snuff, torture, death, violence, or incest, racial slurs or hate speech, (either aurally or via the written word).
-*   post any Content that contains falsehoods or misrepresentations that could damage the Website or any third party;
+*   post any Content that contains falsehoods or misrepresentations that could damage the Website or any third party.
 *   post any Content that is obscene, illegal, unlawful, defamatory, libelous, harassing, hateful, racially or ethnically offensive, or encourages conduct that would be considered a criminal offense, give rise to civil liability, violate any law, or is otherwise inappropriate.
 *   post any Content containing unsolicited or unauthorized advertising, promotional materials, spam, junk mail, chain letters, pyramid schemes or any other form of unauthorized solicitation.
 *   post any Content containing sweepstakes, contests, or lotteries, or otherwise related to gambling.
 *   post any Content containing copyrighted materials, or materials protected by other intellectual property laws, that you do not own or for which you have not obtained all necessary written permissions and releases.
-*   post any Content which impersonates another person or falsely state or otherwise misrepresent your affiliation with a person;
+*   post any Content which impersonates another person or falsely state or otherwise misrepresent your affiliation with a person.
 *   deploy programs, software or applications designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment, including by engaging in any denial of service attack or similar conduct.
 *   deploy or use programs, software or applications designed to harm, interfere with the operation of, or access in an unauthorized manner, services, networks, servers, or other infrastructure.
-*   exceed your authorized access to any portion of the Website;
+*   exceed your authorized access to any portion of the Website.
 *   remove, delete, alter, circumvent, avoid or bypass any digital rights management technology, encryption or security tools used anywhere on the Website or in connection with our services.
-*   collect or store personal data about anyone;
+*   collect or store personal data about anyone.
-*   alter or modify without permission any part of the Website or its content, including ads;
+*   alter or modify without permission any part of the Website or its content, including ads.
 *   obtain or attempt to access or otherwise obtain any Content or information through any means not intentionally made available or provided for through the Website.
 *   exploit errors in design, features which are not documented and/or bugs to gain access that would otherwise not be available.